 The academic year starts on September 2nd and lasts until the end of June.
-The academic year is divided into two semesters with holidays ranging from 10 to 12 weeks:
+It is divided into two semesters with holidays ranging from 10 to 12 weeks:

 • 1st semester - from early September to late January;